 Alexander the Great seized Persepolis in January 330 BC.
 Four months later the monumental part of the city was burned.
 Archaeologists have excavated a layer of ashes of up to ten feet.
 Historians disagree on the causes of the fire: accidental or ordered by Alexander as a revenge for not having been acknowledged as the new Achaemenid king after the killing of Darius III by one of his satraps.
-Others say he did it in retaliation for the burning of the Acropolis of Athens by Xerxes in 480 BC.
+Others say he did it in retaliation for the burning of the Acropolis of Athens by Xerxes in 480 BC (you may wish to see a floor mosaic at Pompeii depicting a battle between Alexander and Darius III).

 There are still things to be said about Persepolis.
 In its prime, when the walls were mud and the roofs wood, it may have looked rather shoddy - rather as it would look, in fact, if reconstructed at Hollywood.
 Today, at least, it is not shoddy.
 Only the stone has survived.
 Stone worked with such opulence and precision has great splendour, whatever one may think of the forms employed on it.